refiner-io/mobile-sdk-android/README.md

 #### Track Event

 `Track Event` lets you track user events.
-User events can be used to create user segments and target audiences in Refiner.
+Tracked events can be used to create user segments and target audiences in Refiner.

 ```kotlin
 Refiner.trackEvent(eventName = "EVENT_NAME")